The safe running of outdoor and adventure activities requires:

 Activities without guidelines

 Schools may consider adventure-based activities for which specific guidelines have not been provided or are not under development.
-Before undertaking these activities, principals and school councils must satisfy themselves that the activities:
+Before undertaking these activities, principals must satisfy themselves that the activities:

 - are of education value